Archita0102/PD-OpenLANE-Workshop/README.md

--	Design steps: Designing the component.
+-	**Design steps:** Designing the component.
 Developer takes the input and comes with the library cell that adheres to the inputs.
-  -	Circuit design:Typically involves involves implementing the function and model the transistors to meet the library requirements.
+  -	**Circuit design:** Typically involves involves implementing the function and model the transistors to meet the library requirements.
 Output we get from here is a circuit description language.
-  -	Layout design:a.
+  -	**Layout design:**

+	 	  a.
 Implementing the values into a layout.

                   b.
-Get Function Implement by the transistors
+Get Function Implement by the transistors.

                   c.
 Get PMOS  and NMOS network graph out of the design.
 Euler’s path and stick diagram.

                   d.
 Obtain Euler’s path: traced only once.

                   e.
 Convert stick diagram into layout athering to the DRC rules and user defined specifications.

                   f.
 Hand drawn layout into a tool (eg magic tool i.e opensource tool).

                   g.
 Extract parasitic and characterize it in terms of timing.

-  -	Characterization:Timing , noise and power information .
+  -	**Characterization:** Timing , noise and power information .
--	Output : Output of the component actually used by the EDA tool.
+-	**Output:**  Output of the component actually used by the EDA tool.
 CDL , GDSII , LEF , extracted SPICE netlist

 *Characterization:*
 Layout , description and spice extracted netlist of the component.
 There is sub circuits consisting of transistor definations.